We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Blendtec is one of the most respected names in the blender business, and when it comes to smoothie making, the Classic 575 model does not disappoint.

-It comes with a 32-ounce (946-ml) pitcher and several stylish colors to choose from.
-For a little extra money, you can get a slightly larger pitcher that holds up to 36 fluid ounces (1 liter).
+It comes with a 32-ounce (946-mL) pitcher and is available in several stylish colors.
+For a little extra money, you can get a slightly larger pitcher that holds up to 36 ounces (1 liter).

 It’s more compact than similar blenders, which is great for anyone trying to save on counter space.
 It also has a preprogrammed cleaning setting, so no disassembly is required for a thorough wash.